Spotter (auto racing): History and facts

 Spotters' duties increased as the years went by, and now include assisting drivers (particularly in "pack racing") in making passes and racing in heavy traffic.
-Since the drivers' helmets, wrap-around seats, and various safety equipment make peripheral vision difficult, and NASCAR race cars in all levels (Whelen Modified Tour, Craftsman Truck Series, Xfinity Series and NASCAR Cup Series) have no right side mirrors, the spotter's primary role is to become 'the mirrors' for the drivers, to notify drivers of possible passing maneuvers from the blind spots and to avoid crashes.
+Since the drivers' helmets, wrap-around seats, and various safety equipment make peripheral vision difficult, and NASCAR race cars in all levels (Whelen Modified Tour, Craftsman Truck Series, Xfinity Series and NASCAR Cup Series) have no right side mirrors, a spotter's primary role is to become 'the mirrors' for their driver, notifying them of possible passing maneuvers from the blind spots and to avoid crashes.

-Spotters also are known to work amongst each other, for mutually beneficial situations, even if they are competitors.
-For instance, spotters for two cars running together might consummate a deal for their respective drivers to pit together, that way they could re-enter the track together, as drafting partners.
+Spotters also are known to work with each other in mutually beneficial situations, even if they are on competing teams.
+For instance, spotters for two cars running together might arrange for their respective drivers to synchronize their pit stops so that they can stay together as drafting partners.
 Spotters on competing teams might also arrange for their respective drivers to "gang up" on another car, so that they work together to improve their positions.
 Altercations on the track can also lead to heated exchanges among the respective spotters.

 Spotters are former drivers, owners, instructors, or various crew members who do not otherwise have in-race duties.
 Spotters normally work closely with the driver, developing a personal vernacular and codes when strategies (especially pit orders) are required to avoid information being leaked to other drivers, crew chiefs and fellow spotters, and decide to what degree of detail the driver wants his information relayed.
 Some drivers may prefer constant streams of information, while others may insist on limited chatter.
 In addition, they may have agreed upon "dark" periods, where no discussion is allowed (e.g., a difficult part of the track or during a period of intense racing requiring deep concentration).

 The job of spotting is often considered difficult and undesirable, despite its simple outward appearance.
 Spotters are required to stand for extended periods of time and can not break concentration, during practice sessions, time trials, and race periods, which could last as long as four or more hours at a time.
 Breaks are infrequent, or non-existent.
 Weather conditions in the spotters' high perches are usually to the extreme; unshaded from hot sun, unshielded from high winds (and wind chills), and unprotected from rain.
 The responsibility of keeping their driver safe on the track is also a working burden.
 Lapses in concentration can have considerable consequences to their driver on the track.